 2 > Say your keyword or phrase in your video

 Seems a strange thing to say but YouTube is one clever cookie!
-It’s algorythms can pick up on what your saying within the video.
+It’s algorithms can pick up on what you are saying within the video.
 Casually mention the keyword or phrase within your video several times.
-It is just a hunch but if you can say your keyword or phrase at the begining I think it would work even better.
-May be this is a really small thing but every little helps when your up against millions of other videos.
+It is just a hunch but if you can say your keyword or phrase at the beginning I think it would work even better.
+Maybe this is a really small thing but every little helps when your up against millions of other videos.

 3 > Upload your video with your keywords in the file name

 Another really small thing but all the 1% differences count.
 Before you upload your video directly to YouTube rather than uploading some random file name.
 Probably something your computer or phone has generated like 042958249058.mp4 rename the file to your keyword or phrase.